Unipisa/Oraculum/README.md

 ## What's new

+### Version 1.3.0
+- Improved the `FindRelevantFacts` algorithm in Oraculum to avoid adding unrelated facts to the prompt.
+Now distance is normalized and used to decide which facts are relevant under the assumption that the retrieved facts are more than those relevant.
+- Improved the memory management in Sibylla and changed the SibyllaConf (*breaking change in the file format*, look `Demo.json` file in `SibyllaSandbox` project)

 ### Version 1.2.0
 - Added support for OpenAI functions and integration within Sibylla for easy implementation.
 - Added an API project to easily embed Sibylla/Oraculum systems using swagger based API.